 History and Mission

-Kate Corwin began Green Works in September of 2007 after careers in telecom engineering and as an entrepreneur in the furniture manufacturing industry.
+Kate Corwin began Green Works in September of 2007 after careers in telecom engineering and as an entrepreneur in the manufacturing industry.
 From an initial class of 12 in a single ECOS program at a single school, we have grown to serve more than 100 students every year, from multiple high schools.

 Mission: Green Works in Kansas City excels at environmental education and workforce development for urban youth and in creating partnerships that open doors for our students and positively impact their futures.
 We educate students about the environment with project-based learning and meaningful service projects.
 We provide job skill training, financial literacy and paid summer internships to prepare our students for life after high school.
 And we involve our students in educational initiatives in their neighborhoods.